carlosjhr64/gtk2checkboxes/README.md

 In the list's markdown file:
 Any line that looks like `+ command: executable` is considered to be a command.
-The executable is spawn when the command button is clicked.
+The executable is spawn when the command button is clicked:
 ```markdown
 + Spawn X-terminal: xterm
 ```
 ## Plain labels

 In the list's markdown file:
-Any line that looks like `* label` is considered to be a label.
+Any line that looks like `* label` is considered to be a label:
 ```markdown
 * Hello!
 ```
 ## Additional notes

-Any lines in the list's markdown file that does not match any of the above match cases is ignored.
+Lines in the list's markdown file that does not match any of the above match cases is ignored.

 ## LICENSE